codam-coding-college/MLX42/docs/Input.md

 ### Hook Function

-For more exact input detection such as checking if the key was pressed with `Alt` or `ctrl` you should use a the actual Key hook.
+For more exact input detection such as checking if the key was pressed with `Alt` or `ctrl` you should use the actual Key hook.
 Keep in mind that using a keyhook results in a slower feedback compared to using a generic hook but grants you more control in key detection.

 ```c